cornell-ece5745/ece5745-S01-front-end/docs/index.md

 PyMTL supports automatically translating PyMTL RTL into Verilog RTL so we can then use that Verilog RTL with the ASIC flow.
-To test the translated verilog you can use the `--test-verilog` command line option:
+To test the translated verilog RTL you can use the `--test-verilog` command line option:

     % cd $TOPDIR/sim/build
     % pytest ../regincr/RegIncrRTL_test.py --test-verilog
     % ls *.sv
-    % less *.sv
+    % less RegIncrPRTL.sv

-You should use `--test-verilog` regardless of whether or not you implemented your design in PyMTL or Verilog.
-Take a look at the generated Verilog.
-If you did your design in Verilog then it should look pretty much the same.
-If you did your design in PyMTL, hopefully it should be clear the one-to-one mapping from PyMTL to Verilog.
+You should use `--test-verilog` regardless of whether or not you implemented your design using PyMTL RTL or Verilog RTL.
+Take a look at the generated Verilog RTL.
+If you did your design in Verilog RTL then it won't generate any Verilog since we still have the Verilog RTL that you wrote by hand.
+If you did your design in PyMTL RTL, hopefully it should be clear the one-to-one mapping from PyMTL RTL to Verilog RTL.

 ### Implement, Test, and Translate Multi-Stage Registered Incrementer